-At the time of preparation and adoption of this PoM, there were no other leases, licences or grant of any other estate in place, for any land covered by this PoM.
+There were no other leases, licenses or grant of estate for the land covered by this PoM at the time of adoption.

 7. NATIVE TITLE MANAGER'S ADVICE

 Written advice from a qualified native title manager has been received for the land covered by this PoM.